Dorothy Hodgkin

-Among her most influential discoveries are the confirmation of the structure of penicillin as previously surmised by Edward Abraham and Ernst Boris Chain; and the structure of vitamin B12, for which in 1964 she became the third woman to win the Nobel Prize in Chemistry.
+Among her most influential discoveries are the confirmation of the structure of penicillin as previously surmised by Edward Abraham and Ernst Boris Chain; and mapping the structure of vitamin B12, for which in 1964 she became the third woman to win the Nobel Prize in Chemistry.
 Hodgkin also elucidated the structure of insulin in 1969 after 35 years of work.

 Hodgkin used the name "Dorothy Crowfoot" until twelve years after marrying Thomas Lionel Hodgkin, when she began using "Dorothy Crowfoot Hodgkin".
 Hodgkin is referred to as "Dorothy Hodgkin" by the Royal Society (when referring to its sponsorship of the Dorothy Hodgkin fellowship), and by Somerville College.
 The National Archives of the United Kingdom refer to her as "Dorothy Mary Crowfoot Hodgkin".

 Early life

 Dorothy Mary Crowfoot was born in Cairo, Egypt, the oldest of the four daughters whose parents worked in North Africa and the middle East in the colonial administration and later as archaeologists.
 Dorothy came from a distinguished family of archaeologists.
 Her parents were John Winter Crowfoot (1873–1959), working for the country's Ministry of Education, and his wife Grace Mary (née Hood) (1877–1957), known to friends and family as Molly.
 The family lived in Cairo during the winter months, returning to England each year to avoid the hotter part of the season in Egypt.
-In 1910, Hodgkins was raised in England and in the Colonial North America.

 In 1914, Hodgkin's mother left her (age 4) and her two younger sisters Joan (age 2) and Elisabeth (age 7 months) with their Crowfoot grandparents near Worthing, and returned to her husband in Egypt.
 They spent much of their childhood apart from their parents, yet they were supportive from afar.
 Her mother would encourage Dorothy to pursue the interest in crystals first displayed at the age of 10.
-In 1923, Dorothy and her sister would study pebbles that they had found nearby streams using portable mineral analysis kit.
+In 1923, Dorothy and her sister would study pebbles that they had found in nearby streams using portable mineral analysis kit.
 Their parents then moved south to Sudan where, until 1926, her father was in charge of education and archaeology.
 Her mother's four brothers were killed in World War I and as a result she became an ardent supporter of the new League of Nations.